McGuirk Arena: Toilet Paper tradition

 Prior to 1988, fans would throw toilet paper after a CMU men's basketball player made the first basket.
 It was estimated that 3,000 rolls were used each game, causing a shortage.
 Fans would even steal paper from the bathrooms.
 The Mid-American Conference began assessing technical fouls in 1988 for stopping play and putting the players at risk, thus ending the tradition.

 The tradition returned during the 2022-23 season, though the ceremonial toss was shifted to pregame.
 The modern Toilet Paper Toss encouraged the new attendance record for the facility, hosting arch-rival Western Michigan on January 28, 2023.
 The Chippewas overcame an 11-point deficit to log a game-winning three-pointer with 6.6 seconds to go for a 70-69 final.

 Renovation

 In 2009–2010, the CMU Events Center underwent a $20 million renovation that included reconfigured seating in the arena, increasing seating capacity to 5,300 from the previous capacity of 5,200.
-The Daniel P. Rose Center would become McGuirk Arena with the court naming rights to John Kulhavi.
+The Daniel P. Rose Center became McGuirk Arena with the court named after donor and former trustee John G. Kulhavi.